The Supreme Court sentences Ábalos to 24 years in prison for "organic, organized, and continuous corruption"

 No hay anuncios

-The hiring of two women close to Ábalos in public companies was also in question.
-The first was Jessica Rodríguez, who was the partner of the then minister, who "deployed all her influence" for her to be hired so that she would receive a salary without having to work.
-The sentence calls it a "genuine model of appropriation of the amounts that were destined to pay for non-existent work performance".
-Koldo García had an "essential executive contribution", given that he was in charge of "creating the conditions" that would allow her not to go to work and to "evade or circumvent" labor controls.
-For her part, Claudia Montes also took advantage of the "permanent thread" of the relationship she had with Ábalos.
+Among other things, the hiring of Jessica Rodríguez, who was the partner of the then minister, in two public companies was also in question. Ábalos "deployed all his influence" so that she would be hired in order to receive a salary without having to work.
+The sentence baptizes it as a "genuine model of appropriation of amounts that were destined to pay for non-existent labor consideration".
+Both he and Koldo García, who was in charge of "creating the conditions" that would allow him to "evade or circumvent" labor controls, will have to compensate the two public companies with 44,000 euros.